My new blog is now up and running - sign-up for regular updates at petereynoldscomposer.blogspot.co.uk

 Work currently in progress includes a work brass trio in collaboration with Francesca Kay commissioned by Ty Cerdd.

-The Mavron Quartet are to record my recent string quartet, footsteps quiet in the shadows in March.
+The Mavron Quartet have recorded my recent string quartet, footsteps quiet in the shadows in March.
 They have just finished a run of performances over the last two months in Hay-on-Wye (11 Dec), the National Museum of Wales (15 Dec), Ystrad Mynach (11 Jan), Lampeter (26 Jan), Reading (10 Feb) and the Royal Welsh College of Music & Drama (15 Feb).

-Beiliheulog will be getting its first performance of the version for flute, viola and harp at St Hugh's College Oxford on 7 March.
+Beiliheulog had its first performance of the version for flute, viola and harp at St Hugh's College Oxford on 7 March.

 Two performances of The Sands of Time will be given by Intimate Opera, Indianopolis, on 6 & 7 June (see .www.intimateopera.org/IntimateOpera/).